Olvera Street: Preservation and restoration

 Sterling's efforts to rescue the area began in 1926, when she learned of a plan to demolish the Avila Adobe, the oldest existing home in the city.
 After raising the issue with the Los Angeles Chamber of Commerce, Sterling approached Harry Chandler, the publisher of the Los Angeles Times, with a plan to create a Mexican marketplace and cultural center in the Plaza.
 Chandler was intrigued by the idea of packaging the Plaza area that acknowledged the Mexican heritage of the city while presenting a romanticized ersatz version, an ethnic theme park.
 He helped by providing extensive publicity and supporting the development plan in The Times.

-However, by 1928, due to a lack of financial support for implementing her ideas, the project appeared to be doomed.
-In late November, Sterling discovered a Los Angeles City Health Department Notice of Condemnation posted in front of the Avila Adobe.
+By 1928, due to a lack of financial support for implementing her ideas, the project appeared to be doomed.
+In late November, Sterling found a Los Angeles City Health Department Notice of Condemnation posted in front of the Avila Adobe.
 In response, she posted her own hand-painted sign condemning the shortsightedness of city bureaucrats in failing to preserve an important historic site.
 Her act helped attract additional public interest in preserving the old adobe.
 The Los Angeles City Council finally reversed its original order of condemnation.
 Support for restoring the adobe rushed in from throughout the city.
 Building materials came from several local companies, including Blue Diamond Cement and the Simmons Brick Company, one of the largest employers of Mexicans in the Los Angeles area.
 Los Angeles Police Chief James Davis provided a crew of prison inmates to do hard labor on the project.
-Sterling oversaw the entire construction project, and an excerpt from her diary vividly captures her spirit and sense of desperation for financial support during the construction: "One of the prisoners is a good carpenter, another an electrician.
+Sterling oversaw the construction project, and an excerpt from her diary vividly captures her spirit and sense of desperation for financial support during the construction: "One of the prisoners is a good carpenter, another an electrician.
 Each night I pray they will arrest a bricklayer and a plumber."

 In spite of ample supplies and forced volunteers, the project lacked solid financial backing until Chandler came forward with capital for the project through funds collected at $1,000-a-plate luncheons with selected businessmen.
 Chandler established and headed the Plaza de Los Angeles Corporation, a for-profit venture which became the financial basis for the restoration of Plaza-Olvera.
-The street was closed to traffic in 1929.
+The street was closed to automotive traffic in 1929.

 On Easter Sunday 1930, Sterling's romantic revival came to pass with the opening of Paseo de Los Angeles (which later became popularly known by its official street name Olvera Street).
 Touted as "A Mexican Street of Yesterday in a City of Today", Olvera Street was an instant success as a tourist site.
 La Opinión, a leading Spanish-language daily, praised the project as "una calleja que recuerda al México viejo" (a street which recalls old Mexico).